AdrianPricopie/AdrianPricopie/README.md

 ## MySQL Databases project

-- [Database Project for Social Media](https://github.com/AdrianPricopie/MySQL-Project) -> in this project I used all the SQL knowledge gained throught the Software Testing course and apply them in practice.
+- [Database Project for Social Media](https://github.com/AdrianPricopie/MySQL-Project) -> In this project I used all the SQL knowledge gained throught the Software Testing course and apply them in practice.

+## Project testing

+- [Guru99 Banking Project](https://github.com/AdrianPricopie/Manual-Testing-Project-in-Jira) - > In this project you can find how I created a test plan,test cases,bugs report and working with jira tool